6.1. daslang-live — Live-Reload Application Host

 [before_update]

 Called every frame before update().
-Used internally by live_api.
+Used internally by live_api, live_api_stdio, and other transport agents.

 The host discovers annotated functions by name prefix (__before_reload_*, __after_reload_*, __before_update_*).
 Multiple functions with the same annotation are all called.